angus151/FacebookPagesMarkAllAsDoneSnippet/README.md

 ### Note
 1. This will be in a separate file in this repo.
 This Readme may not always get updated to the latest version.
 2. If your internet is not fast enough, your script may finish before new elements are loaded on the page.
 In this case, increase time in milliseconds (currently `100`) in the `setTimeout()`.

+## ChangeLog
+- 2019.08.06
+  - Changed from semver versioning to calver (YYYY.MM.DD_MICRO)
+  - Changed Name of applicaiton after takedown from Facebook